Zack Short Player Props: Tigers vs. Rangers

 Zack Short At The Plate

-- In eight of 17 games this season, Short has had at least one hit, including one game with multiple hits.
+- In nine of 18 games this season (50.0%), Short has reached via hit, and that includes multiple hits twice.

-- In 17.6% of his games this season, he has homered, and 7.1% of his trips to the plate.
+- He has homered in 16.7% of his games this year, and 6.7% of his chances at the plate.

-- Short has picked up an RBI in 23.5% of his games this season, with two or more RBI in 17.6% of his games.
-He has also plated three or more runs in one contest.
+- Short has an RBI in five of 18 games this season, with multiple RBI in three of them.
+He has also driven in three or more of his team's runs in one contest.

-- In six of 17 games this season, he has scored, including multiple runs once.
+- He has scored at least one run six times this year (33.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.